ro6ley/fleetz/README.md

 </p>

 <p align="center">
-  <h1>FLEETZ .:!:.</h1>
+  <b>Fleetz</b> is a bot that makes tweets disappear after 24 hours (-ish) just like stories on other platforms.
 </p>

-Fleetz is a bot that makes tweets disappear after 24 hours (-ish) just like stories on other platforms.

 ---